-Within the frame of the modernization of the National Guard, the Cabinet approved the recruitment of 3,000 professional soldiers and the simultaneous reduction of the mandatory service.
+Within the frame of the modernization of the National Guard, on Friday,15 May 2016 the Cabinet approved the recruitment of 3,000 professional soldiers and the simultaneous reduction of the mandatory military service for conscript soldiers from 24 to 14 months of service.
 The decision caught the opposition parties unaware and drew harsh critics for the lack of information.
-The political parties requested from the government to submit a bill to the House of Representatives for approval, a request that is still pending.
-The announced scheme, however, and its connected remuneration and social provisions attracted the interest of the unemployed youth; the submitted applications exceeded all the expectations of the defence ministry.
+The announced scheme, however, attracted the interest of the unemployed youth. Τhe submitted applications surpassed all the expectations of the defence ministry as 5,005 applications submitted for 3,000 vacancies.
 The advertising of the vacancies, from the other side, which excluded women for applying drew the reaction of the civil society.
-Trade unions, NGOs and women's organizations perceived the scheme as a clear act of an act of institutional discrimination against women.
-The defence minister in responding to the outcry argued that eligible people for applying for the positions are those who completed their mandatory service in the national guard and this excludes not only women but men as well who relieved of their duty to serve in the army.
-The process of the recruitment is running as scheduled initially.
+Trade unions, NGOs and women's organizations perceived the scheme as an act of institutional discrimination against women.
+The defence minister in responding to the outcry argued that eligible to apply are those who completed their mandatory service and this excludes not only women but men as well who were relieved of their duty to serve in the army.